JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 **Note:** One of the cool things about the Julia language is that it has a built-in package manager.
 Notice that we organised our package repository within a Julia terminal, **not** a system terminal.
 So we don't need external distributions (such as Anaconda, Canopy or Python(x,y)) to organise the package management for us.
 All packages are hosted on [Github](https://github.com/) and you can see all registered packages on the [Julia Packages page.](http://pkg.julialang.org/)

 ###Plotting Functions
-Now that _Gadfly_ has been installed we need to import it in our Julia current Julia session.
+Now that _Gadfly_ has been installed we need to import it in our current Julia session.
 We can do this by typing the following (Gadfly takes a little while for the first plot)
 ```julia
 using Gadfly
 ```